-I began studying design and architecture in college and when I transferred to California State University at Long Beach to focus more on fine art, I discovered photography.
-But, I am still passionate about good design and illustration.
-My husband is a phenomenal designer [and would make a fantastic fine artist but he doesn’t really buy into the philosophy] and I’ve gained most of my contemporary aesthetic vision from him.
+I studied design and architecture in college and when I transferred to California State University at Long Beach to focus more on fine art, I discovered photography.
+But, I am still passionate about design and architecture.
+My husband is a very creative designer [and would make a fantastic fine artist] and I’ve gained a lot of inspiration from him.

-My grandfather who started the agency was an adventurer and lead groups all over the world.
+My grandfather-an adventurer-started the agency and lead groups all over the world.
 But he was an artist first and loved design too.
 He collected travel posters for their beautiful graphics.
 He was created custom window displays for the agency and used airbrush graphics combined with dramatic lighting to create ambiance both day and night.
 He also loved photography and I can’t wait to go through the thousands of slides from his years of world travel.

 When my parents sold the building where their office had been for 4 decades, I went in and grabbed all the posters.
 They were destined for the trash bin and it took me three days to go through the thousands of posters that were kept flat and in near pristine condition.
 This in and of itself gives the posters tremendous value.
 I know for a fact that they are not reproductions but original prints because of ‘provenance.’
 I personally know where these artifacts came from.